EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Introduction

 \section{Introduction}

 Event-based cameras (EBCs) present a biologically inspired alternative to traditional frame-based cameras.
-Unlike traditional cameras that capture data at a predetermined frame rate, EBC pixels are completely asynchronous and generate data only when the changes in brightness are detected.
-This allows the EBCs to have remarkable low power consumption (as low as \si{10} {mW}) and reduced data transfer rates.
-Combined with exceptional temporal resolution (on the order of $\mu s$) and high dynamic range ($>$\si{100} {dB}), EBCs are getting widespread use in various areas, ranging from autonomous driving and robotics to wearable electronics~\cite{gallego2020event}.
+Unlike conventional cameras that capture frames at predetermined intervals, EBC pixels operate asynchronously, generating data only when brightness changes exceed a threshold.
+This results in sparse, asynchronous data streams where each event is a tuple containing pixel location, timestamp, and polarity (whether brightness increased or decreased), as illustrated in \autoref{fig:image_grid}.
+This approach offers remarkable advantages: low power consumption (as low as \si{10} {mW}), reduced data transfer rates, exceptional temporal resolution (on the order of $\mu s$), and high dynamic range ($>$\si{100} {dB}).
+These properties have led to widespread adoption in autonomous driving, robotics, and wearable electronics~\cite{gallego2020event}.

-Despite these advantages, EBC data present unique challenges to computer vision applications.
-While traditional cameras generate regularly shaped two-dimensional (2D) frames, EBC data are asynchronous streams of pixel events.
-Each event is a tuple, containing pixel location where the change of brightness occurred, timestamp, and polarity (whether brightness increased or decreased).
-The events are generated by camera pixels only when the brightness change exceeds a predefined threshold, resulting in data with a high degree of sparsity.
-The sparse and temporal nature of the EBC data make it nontrivial to directly apply traditional computer vision techniques.

-This work addresses the problem of object detection with EBCs.
-Current solutions to this problem focus on two main directions: (1) constructing sophisticated image-like representations of EBC data (e.g.,~\cite{zubic2023chaos}) and (2) designing novel object detection architectures capable of handling the temporal nature of EBC data (e.g.,~\cite{peng2023get}).
-Both directions allow for obtaining high-performance object detection methods using EBC data.

-While existing EBC object detection methods offer good performance, they come with drawbacks.
-First, they require extensive engineering effort in both data representation and model architecture design.
-This creates a specialized development path that diverges from the evolution of object detection methods for frame-based cameras.
-Such divergence makes it nontrivial to benefit directly from advances in traditional computer vision approaches.
+These unique characteristics of EBC data – sparsity, asynchronicity, and temporal nature – create fundamental challenges when applying traditional computer vision techniques.
+Early attempts to directly apply conventional image-based object detectors to simple event representations yielded poor performance~\cite{perot2020learning}, highlighting the gap between these domains.
+This led to two predominant research directions: (1) constructing sophisticated event representations that transform EBC data into formats compatible with existing detectors (e.g.,~\cite{zubic2023chaos}) or (2) designing specialized architectures tailored to handle the temporal nature of event data (e.g.,~\cite{peng2023get}).
+A common assumption in these approaches is that EBC data processing requires either specialized representations or architectures due to the fundamental differences between event- and frame-based vision, leading to development paths that often diverge from mainstream computer vision research.